geoserver/geoserver/doc/en/user/source/webadmin/security/ugr.rst

    * - Name
      - The name of the user/group service
    * - Password encryption
      - Sets the type of :ref:`sec_passwd_encryption`.
 Options are :guilabel:`Plain text`, :guilabel:`Weak PBE`, :guilabel:`Strong PBE`, and :guilabel:`Digest`.
    * - Password policy
      - Sets the :ref:`password policy <sec_passwd_policy>`.
 Options are any active password policies as set in the :ref:`webadmin_sec_passwd` section.
    * - XML filename
      - Name of the file that will contain the user and group information.
 Default is :file:`users.xml` in the ``security/usergroup/<name_of_usergroupservice>`` directory.
    * - Enable schema validation
-     - If checked, forces schema validation to occur every time the XML file is read.
+     - If selected, forces schema validation to occur every time the XML file is read.
 This option is useful when editing the XML file by hand.
    * - File reload interval
      - Defines the frequency (in milliseconds) in which GeoServer will check for changes to the XML file.
 If the file is found to have been modified, GeoServer will recreate the user/group database based on the current state of the file.
 This value is meant to be set in cases where the XML file contents might change "out of process" and not directly through the web admin interface.
-The value is specified in milliseconds, while a value of 0 disables any checking of the file.
+The value is specified in milliseconds.
+A value of 0 disables any checking of the file.

 Add new JDBC user/group service
 -------------------------------

 To add a new XML user/group service, click the :guilabel:`Add new` link, and then the :guilabel:`JDBC` option at the top of the following form.
 The following figure shows the configuration options for a JDBC user/group service.

 .. figure:: images/ugr_ugjdbcsettings.png
    :align: center